 DNS propagation

 When DNS records are changed, it can take 1-48 hours for the changes to spread across the internet.
 This is called propagation.
 During this time, some visitors might see your old site while others see the new one.
-This is normal and temporary.
+It's normal and resolves fairly quickly.

 WebEaze